 Local Transport Options

-When travelling outside of Accra to all major cities within Ghana and some neighboring countries, the traveler has the following options:
+Between Accra and all major cities within Ghana and some neighboring countries, the traveler has the following options:

 - STC- The main, government owned and operated, intercity coaches.